-Ascension is continuing its Mission-inspired Transformation initiative to accelerate new and innovative approaches to various operational areas.
-In alignment with the Advanced Strategic Direction, the Mission-inspired Transformation creates a roadmap for how Ascension will work to implement new strategies while reimagining health and wellness for the sustainability of our organization and to have an even greater impact on all those we serve.
+Over the past several years, Ascension has systematically built capacity to manage the care of those we serve in a different manner as we migrate from fee for service to fee for value and from inpatient to outpatient care.
+Ascension care delivery is evolving from treating people when they are sick to being a partner in the well-being of individuals - measuring the care we provide by the quality outcomes and experience to patients.
+Ascension is continuing its Mission-inspired Transformation to accelerate new and innovative healthcare solutions.
+In alignment with the Advanced Strategic Direction, the Mission-inspired Transformation creates a roadmap for how Ascension will work to implement new strategies while reimagining health and wellness for the sustainability of our organization and to have an even greater impact on all those we serve, from virtual urgent care to operating room efficiencies.

-Portfolio Changes during the Quarter
+Recent Portfolio Changes